Welcome to Hazelwood Grove

 Why Hazelwood?

--Morgana, High Priestess of The Hazelwood Grove
+-Morgana, High Priestess, Hazelwood Grove

 "It'll take a lot more than words and guns,